tlienart/tlienart.github.io/about.md

 The content of this website is under the permissive [creative commons 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license.
 The code snippets can all be considered to be under the [MIT License](https://opensource.org/licenses/MIT).
-More importantly though, if you find some content useful, great, and even better if you let me know :smile:.
+If you find something useful on this site, drop me a line, it will encourage me to keep writing!

 @@pt-4 @@